|About this course:|

 You must use the online eTMA system to submit some of your tutor-marked assignments (TMAs).

-The details given here are for the course that starts in October 2013.
-In 2014 and 2015 we expect it to be available in February and October.
+The details given here are for the course that starts in October 2014 and February 2015.
 We then expect it to be available once a year, in October.

 Students who studied this course also studied at some time: